slamice/wri/Other stories/The Commuter.md

-Samir sat sullen, sunken on his seat.
+Samir sunk into his seat.
 The cart sped down the tracks, pretty rocky as it threw itself into high gear.

 The people around him are like him, everyone with a few stories.
 Some of their faces pock marked, others lost in their headphones, a few leaned up against the pole molding into it.